hitchdev/hitchstory/docs/approach/test-realism.md

 ---

-Test realism is the strangely controversial principle that automated tests should test code in as realistic a manner as possible.
+Test realism is the strangely controversial principle that automated tests should test realistically.

-This means, among other things, *where it is realistically feasible*, the tester should aim for:
+This means, among other things, *where it is feasible*, automated test builders should aim for:

-- Running the code in environments which match where it will be run for real.
+- Running the code in environments which closely mimic where it will be run for real.
-- Testing against real code rather than mock code where possible.
+- Testing against real code rather than mock code.
 - Where mocks are used, realistic mocks are chosen or built.
 - Prioritizing writing test scenarios that mimic the real life usage of the software.
 - Where possible, using actual data from the production database to write tests with instead of synthesized data.